 Step 3: Use an Oil-Based Cleanser

 If your skin is prone to acne, you might be tempted to use a face wash that contains salicylic acid to clear that up, but don’t.
 Many people don’t realize that acne can also be caused by dry skin clogging up the pores, so using a face or body wash with these kinds of harsh ingredients will not only dry out your face more but will also likely cause more breakouts.
 Using shea oil, argan oil, and even coconut oil to wash your face and body has many benefits because you’re no longer using damaging chemicals.
 These oils not oil hydrate, but even out your skin tone, and reduce acne.
 If your skin is prone to acne scarring, use an oil with vitamin E, which is a healing agent.
 Oils can be used as a daily face wash, as well as a body moisturizer throughout the day.

 Step 4: Use a Toner

 Using a gentle and all natural toner after washing your face will shrink your pores, trapping the hydrating oil where it belongs so that it can do its job.
 By closing your pores, you are also keeping out the dirt and impurities that are found in the environment that can lead to breakouts and a buildup of bacteria.
 Using a toner around the eyebrows can also help to prevent ingrown hairs, which we all know can lead to some seriously nasty blemishes.
 For ingrown hairs in other areas, such as the pubic region, there are products like Fur Oil, which is specifically designed to soften pubic hair and clean the pores so that you’re less likely to have ingrown hairs.
-This can be extremely useful if you choose to leave a landing strip when getting Brazilian laser hair removal, as you deserve for the area to look its best.
+This can be extremely useful if you choose to leave a landing strip when getting full Brazilian laser hair removal near you, as you deserve for the area to look its best.